 In recent years, consumers have brought a growing number of lawsuits against home mortgage lenders and settlement service providers.
-As of the end of April 2001, seven mortgage insurers, including our MGIC subsidiary, were involved in litigation alleging violations of the Real Estate Settlement Procedures Act.
-Our MGIC subsidiary and two other mortgage insurers have entered into an agreement to settle the cases against them in December 2000, and another mortgage insurer entered into a comparable settlement agreement in February 2002.
-In June 2001, the Court entered a final order approving the settlement to which we and the other two insurers are parties, although due to appeals of others denying certain class members the right to intervene to challenge certain aspects of this settlement, the final implementation of the settlement will not occur until the appeals are resolved.
+As of the end of June 2002, seven mortgage insurers, including our MGIC subsidiary, were involved in litigation alleging violations of the Real Estate Settlement Procedures Act.
+Our MGIC subsidiary and two other mortgage insurers entered into an agreement to settle the cases against them in December 2000, and another mortgage insurer entered into a comparable settlement agreement in February 2002.
+In June 2001, the Court entered a final order approving the settlement to which we and the other two insurers are parties, although due to appeals challenging certain aspects of this settlement, the final implementation of the settlement will not occur until the appeals are resolved.
 We took a \$23.2 million pretax charge in 2000 to cover our share of the estimated costs of the settlement.
 While our settlement includes an injunction that prohibits certain practices and specifies the basis on which other practices may be done in compliance with the Real Estate Settlement Procedures Act, we may still be subject to future litigation under the Real Estate Settlement Procedures Act.